Azure/Edge-infrastructure-quickstart-template/README.md

     └───qa1
 ```

+## Edit Stages
+You may create new folders to represent a stage.
+Put new sites under the folder.
+Then, open `.stages` file to add the stage into your deployment workflow.
+Commit the changes, the deployment pipeline will change accordingly.

 ## Customize The Deployment

 You may edit `modules/base` to customize your deployment template for all sites.
 You may add default values for your sites in `modules/base/variables.tf`.
 For example, tenant name is likely to be the same for all sites.
 You can add a default value for `tenant` variable.